 St. Louis Cardinals

-Redbird Rants 0d - Cardinals: Albert Pujols breaks down his pitching performance
+Redbird Rants 0d - Cardinals: Inside Albert Pujols' playoff clinching speech

 If Oh were getting paid like an elite closer, then it might be controversial to limit his save opportunities.
 But Rosenthal is actually making much more money–he’s earning $6.4 million this season, while Oh is only making $2.75 million–so in all actuality, Rosenthal is probably the one who should be getting the save chances if the pecking order is going to be dictated by salary.